Skip to content Skip to footer

 • Box Hill – From Burwood to Box Hill Stations, through Burwood, Box Hill South and Box Hill.
 Featured locations include Surrey Park and Box Hill Gardens.

-Walkshops are a chance for artists to meet locals and share knowledge about the places we walk.
-We have two rounds of walkshops in May/June and in November.
+Walkshops were a chance for artists to meet locals and share knowledge about the places we walked.
+There were two rounds of walkshops in May-June and in November 2023.